Prostate Cancer Screening: PSA and Prostate Ultrasound

 It should be noted that in some men, there may be a slight increase in PSA within 48 hours after ejaculation, and current recommendations are that men wait 48 hours after ejaculation before PSA value is checked.

 If there is concern that the elevated PSA may be due to prostate cancer, what is done to see if cancer is present?
-What is prostate ultrasound and biopsy?

-Trans rectal ultrasound (TRUS) of the prostate is an imaging technique that provides a complete view of the prostate, allowing visualization of areas which cannot be felt on a digital rectal examination.
+If there are no lesions on prostate MRI at the PSA is still elevated, transrectal ultrasound and prostate biopsy may be recommended.
+Transrectal ultrasound (TRUS) of the prostate is an imaging technique that provides a complete view of the prostate, allowing visualization of areas which cannot be felt on a digital rectal examination.
 TRUS is carried out in the outpatient setting with IV sedation (similar to a colonoscopy).
 An ultrasound probe is placed in the rectum.

 The size of the prostate can be measured.
 The prostate is inspected for irregularities of contour.
 Ultrasound typically does not identify any areas that stand out as “suspicious for cancer”.
 The main value of ultrasound imaging of the prostate is that it allows very precise, systematic, grid-like, step-by-step sampling (biopsy) of the prostate.